CetinDagGit/CAFE_MENU/README.md

 Price information is displayed with the same function on the home page.

 Dashbard: The main menu (default opening screen) of the admin layout is in the dashboard feature.
-There is a pie slice display of the products in the system divided by category.
+There is a pie chart display of the products in the system divided by category.
 There is also total earnings information for daily sales, updated every 10 seconds.
 The Visual Studio Copilot feature was used during the development of this page.

+CI/CD Pipeline Process:
+Code Push (GitHub)
+CI Phase
+Static analysis, compilation, tests, DB migration Containerization (Docker)
+CD Phase
+Staging deploy, cache management, production migration Monitoring and Log Management